 Not everyone’s lifestyle is fitted for a traditional single-family house with a white picket fence outside.
 For many people with children no longer at home, they are finding it less expensive to downsize and go less traditional routes.
 Some people are opting to move into custom-built mobile homes.
 Other people who want to get out on the open road and see America are investing in a truck and trailer.
-Here’s a comparison between mobile homes and trailers to help you make the best decision for you and your family.
+Here’s a comparison between mobile homes and traile homes to help you make the best decision for you and your family.

 Mobile homes come in a variety of sizes and floor plans.
 They are built in a factory on a steel frame.
 There are single wide mobile homes for sale as well as double wide mobile homes.
 Both types come with wheels so the mobile home can be pulled to the mobile home site.
 Mobile homes are built on steel frames with wheels so it can be moved to another location if necessary.